UK Edition. Click here for US version.

 Keep this medicine out of the sight and reach of children.
 Do not store above 25˚C. Keep container in the outer carton.
 Do not use

 Haloperidol after the expiry date which is stated on the label or carton.
-Take unused medicine to your pharmacist for safe disposal.
+Do not throw away any medicines via wastewater or household

 What this product contains: